“Maryyyy, wakey, wakeyyy!” I hear someone call from the other side of my bunk’s curtain.

 The American already knows his order, he’s a cocktail nerd who’s done his research, I, on the other hand, am struggling to read and panic-order something with asparagus.

 Tina floats along the bar like gravity isn’t a thing in her world, shaking and stirring drinks from one end of the counter to the other — even standing on it at one point to reach the top shelf.
 “Ah, the boomerang!” she gasps, breaking from her concentrated rhythm.

 I watch her unravel the plastic wrap and mix the drink that’s lived in the American’s bag for weeks.
-When it’s ready, she pours the cocktail into a champagne glass and quietly backs away, so as not to disturb this liquid house of cards.
-With the most steady hands, she lifts the full glass to her mouth, takes a sip, and closes her eyes, “it’s like Tim’s here and he’s made me a drink.”
+When it’s ready, she pours the cocktail into a coupe glass and quietly backs away, so as not to disturb the liquid house of cards.
+With the most steady hands, she lifts the full glass to her mouth, takes a sip, and closes her eyes, “It’s like Tim’s here and he’s made me a drink.”
 The focus on her face softens and my heart swells when I finally realize Tim isn’t just a friend.